IIC3585-2016-2/polymer-plot-components/README.md

 # Polymer Plot Components

 A highly modular and configurable symbolic plotter for Polymer.
 Plotting analytic functions in HTML has never been so easy thanks to SVG, Math.js and D3.js.
+You may see Polymer as the glue that makes plotting this easy.

+#### Wait there, why this in the first place if Google Chart already exists as a Polymer Component?

+This is **not** the same as Google Charts.
+Google Charts is used for plotting **numerical data** in a lot of fashions, Polymer Plot Components is a tool for plotting **symbolical data** as curves.

+You usually use Google Charts to plot `[1, 1.05, 0.8, 1.25]`.
+On the other hand, you use Polymer Plot Components for plotting `x^3` or any formula you want, in any range you want, in any resolution you want, without having to make sample data for each function you want to plot.

 ## Installation